neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/YourFirstSite.rst

 if no design has been implemented yet.
 This is possible with the `wireframe mode` that can be switched on when in the Content View.

-It allows the creation of arbitrary content sections and content elements, rendering everything in a stripped down representation.
+It allows the creation of arbitrary content collections and content elements, rendering everything in a stripped down representation.

 Adding a Design